windwhiterain/warp_hint/docs/docs/features/kernel_call.md

 warp.launch(func, shape, inputs = (1, 1.0))
 ```

-`warp_hint` enable you directly call the kernel function with `shape` added ahead of parameter annotations:
+`warp_hint` enable you directly call the kernel function with `shape` provieded in a subsequent call:

 ```python
 from warp_hint import kernel